QubesOS/qubes-doc/user/security-in-qubes/vm-sudo.md

 -----------------------------

 There is also passwordless user->root access in dom0.
-As stated in comment in sudo configuration there (different one than VMs one), there is really no point in user/root isolation, because all the user data (and VM management interface) is already accessible from dom0 user level, so there is nothing more to get from dom0 root account.
+As stated in the comment in sudo configuration there (which is different from the one in individual qubes), there is really no point in user/root isolation, because all the user data (and VM management interface) is already accessible from dom0 user level, so there is nothing more to get from dom0 root account.